mrazomej/phd/src/chapter_04/section_06_microscopy.md

 of cells expressing only the mCherry volume marker, and $\langle I_{R = 0}\rangle$ is the mean fluorescence intensity of cells in the absence of LacI.
-These fold-change values were very similar to those obtained through flow cytometry and were well described using the thermodynamic parameters used in the main text.
+These fold-change values were very similar to those obtained through flow cytometry and were well described using the thermodynamic parameters used in Chapter 2.
 With these experimentally measured fold-change values, the best-fit parameter values of the model were inferred and compared to those obtained from flow cytometry.